Saying Yes To The Things That Matter

 Physician saying yes to the things that matter.
 Doctor.

 Work-life balance has become increasingly popular over the last few years.
 As a Gen-Xer, I prided myself on hard work and never turned down an opportunity.
-There may have even been a side glance or an eye roll when I overheard a Millenial physician decline a new consult or chance to add an additional patient to their schedule in favor of going home early.
-How can you build your practice when you say no to opportunities?
+There may have even been a side glance or an eye roll when I overheard a Millennial physician decline a new consult or opportunity to add a patient to their schedule in favor of going home early.
+How can you build your practice when you say 'no' to opportunities?

 • Can you see this patient today?
 Yes.